Fergus Ewing: As an independent

 In March 2025, Ewing said that he would not be contesting the 2026 Scottish Parliament election as an SNP candidate, though refused to rule out running as an independent.
 Ewing said that "as a matter of honour, I simply cannot defend the lack of delivery" over key issues like the failure of the Scottish Government to dual the A9 and A96 roads.
 Explaining why he did not stand down from the SNP group in parliament he said: "The party can change and, in my opinion, must do so.
 Independence is a cause unwon, but it’s not a lost cause.
 That is why I am not simply standing down now from the SNP group.
 I honour my own party membership, which I was born into and which is part of my very soul."
 The following month, he told the audience of the BBC's Debate Night that if he stood as an independent the SNP would throw the "kitchen sink and campervan" at him in the campaign, a reference to the Operation Branchform investigation into the party's finances and a motorhome taken by the police as part of the investigation.

 On 19 June 2025, Ewing announced that he would contest his Inverness and Nairn constituency as an independent candidate in the 2026 election.
 Despite announcing his intention to stand against the SNP he declined to resign his membership.
 Instead, he stated “I hope the SNP will change.
 And once again stand up for the interests of Scotland’s people.
 So, I have no desire to resign my membership – of nearly half a century.
 But will continue to work within as a critical friend.
 Indeed, a true friend cannot be other than that."
 He claimed the party "deserted many of the people whose causes we used to champion."
 Namely, in his view: “In oil and gas.
 Farming.
 Fishing.
 Rural Scotland.
 Tourism.
 Small business and many other areas of life.
 Betraying generations who fought for women’s rights."

-On 20 June 2025, SNP leader John Swinney said that Ewing had left the party.
+And on 20 June 2025, SNP leader John Swinney said that Ewing had left the party.
 The SNP constitution states that "a member may not contest... elections in opposition to the party."